Diverse Mini-Batch Selection in Reinforcement Learning for Efficient Chemical Exploration in de novo Drug Design: Experimental Detatils

 where $A=a_{1:T-2}$ is a generated molecule, $\sigma$ is a scalar value, $\pi_{\theta_{\text{prior}}}$ is the (fixed) pre-trained policy.
 The policy $\pi_\theta$ is optimized by minimizing the squared difference between the augmented log-likelihood and policy likelihood given a mini-batch $Y$ of $k$ SMILES

 Previous work has shown that minimizing this loss function is equivalent to maximizing the expected return, as for policy gradient algorithms \cite{guo2024augmented}.

-In practice, at each step $g$ of the generative process, $B$ full trajectories (until reaching a terminal state) are rolled out, to obtain a batch $\mathcal{B}$ of generated molecules.
-Subsequently, $k$-DPP is used to select a mini-batch of $k$ trajectories (SMILES) from $\mathcal{B}$.
-The reshaped reward $\hat{R}(A)$ for each molecule $A\in Y$ is observed by the agent and subsequently used for fine-tuning.
-The reshaped reward $\hat{R}(A)$ is computed using the penalty $f(A)$ and/or intrinsic reward $R_I$ (depending on which reward function is used).
+In practice, at each step $g$ of the generative process, $B$ full trajectories/episodes (until reaching a terminal state) are rolled out, to obtain a batch $\mathcal{B}$ of generated SMILES.
+Each token in the SMILES is sampled from the multinomial distribution induced by the policy's action probabilities.
+Subsequently, $k$-DPP, the MaxMin algorithm or $k$-medoids clustering is used to select a mini-batch of $k$ trajectories (SMILES) from $\mathcal{B}$.
+The modified reward $\hat{R}(A)$ for each molecule $A\in Y$ is observed by the agent and subsequently used for fine-tuning.
+The modified reward $\hat{R}(A)$ is computed using the penalty function $f(A)$ and/or intrinsic reward $R_I$ (depending on which reward function is used).
 The penalty functions and intrinsic rewards use a bucket size of $M$ to determine the desired number of generated molecules with the same scaffold (we refer to \cite{blaschke2020memory,svensson2024diversityawarereinforcementlearningnovo} for more details).
-The reshaped reward is used to compute the loss $\mathcal{L}(\theta)$ in \cref{eq:loss}, i.e., we let $R(A) = \hat{R}(A)$ if using a reward shaping technique.
+The modified reward is used to compute the loss $\mathcal{L}(\theta)$ in \cref{eq:loss}, i.e., we let $R(A) = \hat{R}(A)$ if the extrinsic reward is modified, e.g., via intrinsic reward or reward penalty.
 The policy parameters $\theta$ are updated with respect to the $\mathcal{L}(\theta)$ using a learning rate $\alpha$. \Cref{alg:experiment} illustrates the specific procedure utilized for \textit{de novo} drug design.
-The source code is available at \url{https://github.com/hampusgs/diverse-mini-batch-selection-rl}.
+The source code is available in a GitHub repository.\footnote{\url{https://github.com/hampusgs/diverse-mini-batch-selection-rl}} Fine-tuning of the policy network is done on a single NVIDIA A40 GPU with 48GB RAM or NVIDIA T4 GPU with 16GB RAM using PyTorch 1.12.1 and CUDA 11.3 on a Linux-based system.
+We use the DPPy package \cite{GPBV19} with version 0.3.3 to perform exact sampling from $k$-DPP, using the default random seed.
+For $k$-medoids clustering, we use the FasterPAM algorithm \cite{schubert2021fast} from the kmedoids package \cite{schubert2022fast} with version 0.5.3.1.
+We use random initialization of medoids and at most 100 iterations.
+We use the MaxMin algorithm implemented by RDKit \cite{landrum2006rdkit} with version 2023.9.6.